Blog Layout

 August 19, 2024

-Throughout this series, we have explored the various flora that call our favorite hiking areas home.
-From the shores of the east coast to the old growth forest of the west, we have delved into the rich tapestry of trees, uncovering their unique characteristics, ecological significance, and the stories they hold within their rings.
-As we finish this series, join us on last journey as we discover the botanical wonders that adorn our beloved trails and inspire a deeper connection to nature's marvels.
+Throughout this series, we will explore the various flora that call our favorite hiking areas home.
+From the shores of the east coast to the old growth forest of the west, we'll dive into the rich tapestry of trees, uncovering their unique characteristics, ecological significance, and the stories they hold within their rings.
+Join us on this journey to Monterey County as we learn about the various plant species along scenic trails and inspire a deeper connection to nature.

 Pfeiffer Falls Trail, California